 If you don’t have immediate access to soap and water, use an alcohol-based sanitiser that contains at least 60 per cent alcohol.

-Like what I mentioned, the coronavirus can be transmitted once a tiny droplet of the virus enters your eyes, nose, and mouth.
+As mentioned, the coronavirus can be transmitted once a tiny droplet of the virus enters your eyes, nose, and mouth.
 Avoid touching those areas, especially if you are in unsafe places, where you can easily transmit the virus without even realising it.

-Use of Face Coverings or Masks
+4. Use Of Face Coverings Or Masks

 Health agencies recommend wearing face coverings or masks to protect yourself and others from getting sick.